 The building and room numbers for your classes are listed on your class schedule.
 Be sure to find your classrooms before your first day of classes.
 You may also want to allow extra time for parking on the first day of class to allow you time to park and find your classroom.

 First, check your class schedule to ensure you are on the right campus at the right time on the right day.
 Second, check your course with your schedule to make sure they match.
 Then, check to see if there is a sign on the door indicating a cancelled class.
 If there is a sign, make sure the sign is for your class and not another class.
-If there is still a concern, students can go to Enrollment Services for assistance.
+If there is still a concern, students can go to the Admissions Office for assistance.

 Ex: HIST 1301.111